UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-metric-spaces.lagda.md

 ## Definitions

-### The isometric action of isometries on Cauchy approximations
+### The isometric action on isometries of Cauchy pseudocompletions

 ```agda
 module _